Bournemouth & Poole

 Bournemouth's town centre is an appealing mix of Victorian arcades and formal

 gardens.
-More serious shoppers head for Westbourne's individual boutiques, galleries
+More serious shoppers head for Westbourne's individual boutiques, galleries and cafes.

 Poole is best known for its picturesque sheltered harbour – the second largest in